The Exact Day

 So what makes the Bible unique?
 What makes it different from any other book that has been written?
 How can it stand the test of time and still come out as a best-seller even in modern times?
 Why can we indeed depend on it as a source of truth and inspiration?
 Two words…predictive prophecy.
 The Bible claims to be the very words of God.
 What authenticates it and has authenticated it through centuries past?
 Predictive prophecy; that is what makes it different from any other source of wisdom and verifies the authority of its words.

-The nation Israel strayed from God and there were many prophecies predicting its judgment.
+The nation of Israel strayed from God, and there were many prophecies predicting its judgment.
 Over and over, these prophecies were fulfilled.
-They were scattered among the nations and the prophecies concerning their regathering are happening right to this very day.
-Even the prophecy in Isaiah 66:8, “Can a nation be born in a day?” was accomplished on May 14, 1948.
+They were scattered among the nations, and the prophecies concerning their regathering are happening right to this very day.
+Even the prophecy in Isaiah 66:8, “Can a nation be born in a day?” was fulfilled on May 14, 1948.

 The ruler, Cyrus the Great, was named in the book of Isaiah one hundred and fifty years before he came into power.
 Is that some sort of coincidence?
 I don’t think so.
 In the book of Daniel, the eleventh chapter encompasses a brief history of the wars and ensuing intrigues between the Seleucids of Syria and the Ptolemies of Egypt.
 It is so accurate that historical scholars have a hard time believing it was written hundreds of years before the events took place.